 These ruins aren’t as busy as some of the others in Mexico, making them even more enjoyable to visit.
-Set amongst the jungle, you can explore the large network of stone streets which connect the pyramids and structures within the site.
+Set amongst the jungle, the large network of stone streets connects the pyramids and structures within the site.

-A big draw of Coba used to be that you were able to climb the pyramids, something you can’t do at others such as Chichen Itza.
-Standing at the top of one of these pyramids really gives you the feeling of what life was like back in Mayan times.
+IMPORTANT UPDATE: A big draw of Coba used to be that you were able to climb the pyramids, something you can’t do at many sites.
+Unfortunately, since the pandemic, climbing the pyramids has been suspended.
+If you want to fulfil your Indiana Jones dreams, you can climb pyramids in Palenque.

 How to visit Coba Ruins

-Coba is a 1-hour-45-minute drive from Playa del Carmen.
+Coba is a 1h45-minute drive from Playa del Carmen.
 The best way to get there would be by renting a car or finding a tour departing from Playa del Carmen.